Peace Mala: Awards

 Through the promotion of peace, tolerance and respect, Peace Mala has received numerous awards for their work, notably The Prince's Trust Millennium Award in 2003, the Co-op Community Dividend Award in 2003, the ChildLine Cymru CHIPS Friendship and Respect Award in 2003 (1st Prize), and the Carmarthenshire Police Community Challenge Award in 2004.
 In 2004, Peace Mala was also awarded first prize in the CEWC-Cymru "Right-On" national competition to promote human rights in Welsh schools.
-In 2006, Peace Mala received a grant by Awards for All (Wales) in support of the Peace Mala Awards for Youth.
+In 2006, Peace Mala received a grant from Awards for All (Wales) in support of the Peace Mala Awards for Youth.
 In 2007, Peace Mala was awarded the Community Development Foundation Award.
 It was awarded the Unboxed Award for "excellence in positive activities for young people that maximize youth participation, empowerment and potential", and was presented by the City of London Parochial Foundation in 2008.
 The Corus Community Award from Tata Steel was awarded to Peace Mala in 2009 and 2010.